 My name is Lindsey, I have been raising Mini/Toy Australian Shepherds since 2002.
 I have been

+self employed since I was 16.
 First giving riding lessons, breaking and training

 horses and then to buying and selling family horses.
 One day I traded a horse

 for a couple of Mini Aussie females.
 That was one of the best things I ever

 did.
-I knew nothing about aussies or breeding at all.
+I knew nothing about Aussies or breeding at all.
 I'd never even

 heard of a mini aussie.
 You could say I took a crash course.
-I talked to anyone who
+I talked

-aussies or breeding.
+about aussies or breeding.
 I made some mistakes and I learned from them.